python-lsp/python-lsp-server/README.md

 The following libraries are required for Web Sockets support:
 - [websockets](https://websockets.readthedocs.io/en/stable/) for Python LSP Server Web sockets using websockets library. refer [Websockets installation](https://websockets.readthedocs.io/en/stable/intro/index.html#installation) for more details

-you can install these dependencies with below command:
+You can install this dependency with command below:

 ```
 pip install 'python-lsp-server[websockets]'